-The skirt is, along with tops and heels, the pinnacle of feminine expression in clothing.
-Skirt outfits have been an essential part of women apparel for a long time; they have evolved as part of the fashion revolution and will continue to be a primary piece in women’s fashion probably forever.
+The skirt is (along with tops and heels) the pinnacle of feminine expression in clothing.
+Skirt outfits are an essential part of women’s apparel and they have evolved as part of the fashion revolution.

 The radical changes the skirt has suffered throughout the years are nowadays a blessing.
-In this age of time women are free of any kind of social pressure tying them to a particular clothing trend, in fact, they are encouraged to try new things and express themselves.
-This puts the endless skirt fashion apparel at their disposal to be creative.
+In this age of time, women are free of any kind of social pressure tying them to a particular clothing trend.
+In fact, they are encouraged to try new things and express themselves, which puts the endless skirt fashion apparel at their disposal to be creative.

-In this outfits ideas post, we will briefly go through some of the most representative skirt types of recent years.
-We will discuss their main traits and we will give you some cool outfit ideas to spark your imagination.
+With these series of outfit ideas, we go through some of the most representative skirt types of recent years.
+We will discuss their main traits, and some cool outfit ideas combining vintage and retro with modern apparel.
 Be sure to check out our skirt reviews to find out more about options available online

 Most iconic skirt designs

-Listing all the different types of skirts would be a strenuous and scholastic task that would dispel your attention (We will cover skirts more in depth in other posts).
+Listing all the different types of skirts would be a strenuous and scholastic task that would dispel your attention.
+We compiled the most popular ones, and other types of skirts are covered separately.

-There are dozens of different classes of skirts, some of them being very similar to one another.
-For now, we will focus on the main designs and their appeal.
-These are listed based on shape and not length.
+Keep in mind that there are dozens of different types of skirts, some of them being very similar to one another.
+We now present you the types, based on shape and not length.

-A-Line Skirt: Probably the stereotype of the skirt, the A-line is long and wide at the hem, flaring freely as you walk.
+Probably the most popular skirt, the A-line is long and wide at the hem, flaring freely as you walk.
 They were widely popular up to the 1950s.

 Nowadays although not as popular, people still see potential in them due to comfort, and their feminine aura.
 They accentuate the hips and can look very sexy in combination with heels, boots, or jackets.
 Their extension ranges from slightly above the knee to a full skirt

-Its slim adjusts tightly to the hips and butt and the hem falls vertically up to and beyond the knee.
+Its slim and adjusts tightly to the hips and butt.
+The hem falls vertically up to and beyond the knee.
 It is eye-catching, flattering from the waist below, and serves well both in casual and formal environments.
 A classic model with great potential in today’s world.

-Bell-Shaped Skirt: Similar to the pencil skirt but slightly less formal and with a more loose adjustment.
-It also falls more smoothly and goes well with high heels and tops.
-It is usually made out of thicker more resistant fabrics.
+Similar to the pencil skirt but slightly less formal, the bell-shaped skirt has a more loose adjustment and falls smoothly.
+It goes well with high heels and tops, and its usually made out of thicker/more resistant fabrics.

-Pleated skirt: One of the most dynamic skirts out there.
+The Pleated Skirt is one of the most dynamic skirts out there.
 It is both a traditional skirt (full skirt) and a very modern one (mini skirt).
-Its name comes from the pleating fabric it has as design which also varies in thickness.
+The name comes from the pleating fabric it has and which also varies in thickness.

-Personally it’s one of my favourites due to the wide variety of styles you can rock with it.
-It can be conservative, sexy, elegant, casual, comfortable, you name it.
-A variation is the inverted pleat skirt, where the pleat is inside out.
+It’s one of our favourite skirts due to the wide variety of styles you can rock with it.
+You can be conservative, sexy, elegant, or casual, but also comfortable.
+A variation of it is the inverted pleated skirt, where the pleat is inside out.

-Denim Skirt: We end the list with a 90s classic that many people take for granted today but that can still impress more than one person.
+We end the list with a 90s classic that too many people take for granted today.
+Don’t be one of them, as it can still impress more than one person.

-The Denim Skirt can adjust both tightly or loosely depending on your style.
+Denim Skirts can adjust both tightly or loosely depending on your style.
 The tight skirt is a must-have for ladies that exercise regularly and have strong legs and wide hips, while the loose on goes well with skinny girls that want to go for a more reserved look.